Ace of spades: War

 The ace of spades has been employed on several occasions in the theatre of war.
 In the First World War, the 12th (Eastern) Division of the British Army used the Ace of spades symbol as their insignia.
 In the Second World War, the 25th Infantry Division of the Indian Army used an Ace of Spades on a green background as their insignia.

 In World War II, the soldiers of the 506th Parachute Infantry Regiment of the American 101st Airborne Division were marked with the spades symbol painted on the sides of their helmets.
 In this capacity, it was used to represent good luck, due to its fortunate connotations in card playing.
 Following the confusion of a large-scale combat airborne operation, all four card-suits were used for ease of identification of regiments within the airborne division.
 Battalions within the regiments were denoted with tic marks or dots, struck from top clockwise: headquarters at the twelve o'clock position, 1st Battalion at the three o'clock, etc.

 During the Vietnam War, the ace of spades was used as a tool of psychological warfare as it was common practice by US soldiers to leave the ace card on the bodies of killed Vietnamese.
 They thought that the card's connections to French colonial rule of Vietnam and putative symbolism in Vietnamese tradition to mean death and ill-fortune would frighten and demoralise Viet Cong soldiers.
 This custom was said to be so common that the United States Playing Card Company was asked by Charlie Company, 2nd Battalion, 35th Infantry Regiment to supply crates of that single card in bulk.
 The plain white tuck cases were marked "Bicycle Secret Weapon", and the cards were deliberately scattered in villages and in the jungle during raids.
 The ace of spades, while not a symbol of superstitious fear to the Viet Cong forces, did help the morale of American soldiers.
 Some U.S. soldiers and Marines were reportedly sticking this card in their helmet band as a sort of anti-peace sign.

-An ace of spades with the words “ASEXUAL AND AROMANTIC PRIDE” on it and aromantic flag colors in the background, part of a display for International Asexuality Day set up in Pennsylvania in 2025.

-Other
+Asexuality

-The ace of spades is a symbol for people who are asexual and aromantic.
-People who are asexual, but not aromantic, use the ace of hearts as a symbol.
+Ace cards are used to symbolise asexuality, in reference to the phonetic shortening of that word.
+The ace of spades symbolises aromantic asexuality; those who are both asexual and alloromantic use the ace of hearts.